k-waniczek/wallency/README.md

 ```
 After cloning the repository you need to go to wallency-master/Vendor/cakephp/cakephp/app/config/database.php and fill in your databse credentials.

-If you see a blank page after clicking one of these links below, click one of these links to fix your problem.
+If you see a blank page after clicking one of these links below, see if one of these methods will help you out.
 - If you have Ubuntu and LAMP installed:
     execute this command:
     ```sh